liaorongfan/DeepPersonality/README.md

 audiovisual files, where each records a single participant’s behaviours.
 Each video in both datasets is labelled with the Big-Five personality traits.

-To meet various requirements from different models or experiments, we extract raw audio file and all frames from a video and then extract face images from each full frame, termed as face frames. **Please find the process methods in [dataset preparation](datasets/README.md).**
+During experiments, we first extract raw audio file and all visual frames from each video, and then extract face images from each full frame, termed as face frames. **Please find the process methods in
+[dataset preparation](datasets/README.md).**